apietrelli/myVCF/docs/setup.rst

 **Windows**

-Please follow this `instuctions <http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#windows>`_ to install and configure VEP for windows system.
+Please follow these `instuctions <http://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#windows>`_ to install and configure VEP for Windows.

 ..
 Note:: The easiest way is the **Cygwin** installation procedure.